DrakirL/DrakirL.github.io/p10/class/barbarian.md

 While your Rage is active, the following rules apply:
  + You can't cast or contribute to Spells.
  + You can't maintain Concentration.
- + Any Bludgeoning, Piercing, and Slashing damage you take is halved.
+ + Any Bludgeoning, Piercing, or Slashing damage you take is halved.
  + When you deal damage with a Martial Melee Attack, double it.
- + Being hit by a Sudden Strike doesn't interrupt your Actions?
-(Unless the severity is high enough?)
+ + Being hit by a Sudden Strike without an additional degree of success doesn't interrupt your Actions.
  + You can use "Rage" as Training?
 (PHRASING?
 Examples?
 Too vague?)
  #### <br>
  Your Rage lasts until you regain your actions, unless your immediately use 1 of the Actions you gained to maintain it, which you can do even if you can't use Actions otherwise. <br>